 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-For treatment, covered pharmacotherapies include aripiprazole (Abilify), clonazepam (Klonopin), clonidine (Catapres), fluphenazine (Prolixin), haloperidol (Haldol), pimozide (Orap), risperidone (Risperdal), tetrabenazine, and tricyclic antidepressants when ADHD is comorbid.
-Note that these are pharmacy benefit items — they're subject to formulary restrictions.
-Check the member's plan before assuming coverage.
+1Pharmacotherapies including aripiprazole (Abilify), clonazepam (Klonopin), clonidine (Catapres), fluphenazine (Prolixin), haloperidol (Haldol), pimozide (Orap), risperidone (Risperdal), tetrabenazine, and tricyclic antidepressants (for members who also have ADHD).
+These are covered under the pharmacy benefit — formulary restrictions may apply.
+Check the member's plan benefit description.

 #Excluded Procedure